UVADS/Loris/README.md

 2. Run `docker compose build` in the root Loris folder to build your Docker images

-3. Run `docker compose  --env-file .env up -d` in the root folder of the repository to spin up the service
+3. Run `docker compose  --env-file .env up -d` in the root folder of the repository to start the service

     > :memo: **Note:** If you make any changes to the *Dockerfile* or *docker-compose.yaml*, you will need to rebuild the images using `docker compose build` before running `docker compose up`